 A federal court, however, reversed Mr. Wood's death sentence because his inexperienced trial lawyer failed to uncover and present evidence of his intellectual impairments at trial.
 That ruling was reversed by the federal appeals court.

-Early this year, in a decision that focused on the procedural rules that limit federal habeas corpus review and did not reach the merits of Mr. Wood's claim, the United States Supreme Court denied relief.
+In a decision that focused on the procedural rules that limit federal habeas corpus review and did not reach the merits of Mr. Wood's claim, the United States Supreme Court denied relief.

 Mr. Wood's case highlights Alabama's failure to provide adequate representation to defendants facing the death penalty.
 Alabama is the only state in the country without a state-funded program to provide legal assistance to death row prisoners.
 There is no state-wide public defender program in the state and over half of the more than 200 people on Alabama’s death row were represented at trial by appointed lawyers whose compensation for out-of-court preparation was capped at $1000.